bbcf/bs/doc/source/index.rst

 BioScript is a framework which have the purpose to :

-    - Make graphical interface for user operations or scripts.
+    - Make a graphical interface for user operations or scripts.
     - Be easily embeddable in third-party applications.